 As ever, Apple’s new iPhone will cost you, with the iPhone 13 price starting at $799 / £779 / AU$1,349 – although this year that gets you 128GB of storage, rather than the 64GB of the base-model iPhone 12.

 While at first glance the iPhone 13 may not seem like a great leap forward for Apple, the improved battery life, performance, screen and camera all add up to be a worthwhile upgrade for anyone who’s coming from an older iPhone, or looking to make the switch from Android.
+In fact, it's good enough to rank near the top of our best iPhone guide.

 - Read our hands on iPhone 13 mini review

-- Read our hands on iPhone 13 Pro review
+- Read our iPhone 13 Pro review

 iPhone 13 release date and price